 If you have a specific learning difficulty such as dyslexia, you must provide evidence in the form of a post 16 years Diagnostic Assessment from a Chartered Psychologist with a Health Professional Council (HPC) Practising Certificate, or a specialist dyslexia teacher with a Practising Certificate.
 If you have a physical disability, medical condition, mental-health condition or sensory impairment, you will need to provide 'medical evidence' of this.
 This can be a letter from a Doctor or suitable Specialist.
 The evidence you provide in support of your DSA application must clearly show that your condition is disabling under the above criterion and should give your diagnosis, the duration of the condition and its effects.

-For more information about eligibility see the GOV.UK page on Disabled Students' Allowances and their interactive guide.
-Student Finance England Forms for 2016/17 are now available.
+For more information about eligibility see the GOV.UK page on Disabled Students' Allowances.
+Student Finance England Forms for 2018/19 are now available.
 You can also view the video 'What are Disabled Students' Allowances?'.

 Postgraduate students and those without a student loan must complete an application form each year.
 Those with Student Finance accounts should indicate on their student loan application that they wish their DSA provision to continue for the next academic year.